jg-digital-media/jgdm_tkinter_python/README.md

 + Use the command `git clone https://github.com/jg-digital-media/jgdm_tkinter_python.git` to install this project to your system.

 + Run `python -version` to check python versions.
 If Python is installed to your system you will see a message like `Python 3.12.2`.

-Use this command to enter the python shell and try our Tkinter projects on your own `python filename.py` to run the specified file.
+Use this command to enter the python shell and try these Tkinter projects on your own `python filename.py` and run the specified file.

 + Pressing the Reset Button deletes the `data.json` file which holds the data and resets the app to its initial state.